-Weinstein’s lawyers tell NY rape trial jurors to use ‘common sense’ in deciding his fate
+Weinstein’s lawyer assails accusers’ credibility in NY rape trial closing argument

 The former producer, who was behind films including “The English Patient” and “Shakespeare in Love,” has denied any nonconsensual sex.

-Mann testified that Weinstein raped her in a Manhattan hotel room early in what she called an “extremely degrading” relationship with him.
-It continued for years and included consensual sex, Mann said.

-Rotunno presented her with numerous affectionate emails she sent the producer after the alleged rape, including one in which she wrote, “I love you, always do.”

-Haleyi testified that Weinstein forced oral sex on her in his home in 2006.
+Haleyi testified during the trial that Weinstein forced oral sex on her in his home in 2006.
 Some time later, she said, she went to see him in a hotel in an effort to “regain some sort of power.”
 Weinstein pulled her onto a bed and had sex with her, Haleyi testified.

 Haleyi said she “went numb” during the encounter and did not want to have sex with Weinstein.
 Under cross-examination, she said she had not been forced.
-She acknowledged sending several friendly emails to Weinstein in the following years.
+She acknowledged sending several friendly emails to Weinstein after the encounter.

-On Thursday, Rotunno said the emails Haleyi sent Weinstein after he allegedly assaulted her showed there had been no assault.

-“The government will tell you emails don’t matter,” Rotunno said.
-“In what other circumstance would real time evidence not matter?”
+On Thursday, Rotunno said Haleyi and Weinstein had “more of a relationship than she wants you to believe,” pointing to Haleyi’s emails and her decision to accept plane tickets from Weinstein to Los Angeles and London after the alleged assault.

+Rotunno said the “real time communication” between Haleyi and Weinstein would lead “any reasonable person” to conclude they had a good relationship.

 To bolster the prosecution case, four additional women were called by prosecutors, including actress Annabella Sciorra, who said Weinstein raped her in the early 1990s.